 A low-slope roof is one where the pitch, which is the measurement of the roof's vertical rise over 12 inches of horizontal run, is 3 in 12 or less.
 That means the roof rises 3 inches for every 12 inches of run.

-Flashing that seals all openings created by roof penetrations is the same as with other roofing materials.
+Flashing that seals all openings created by roof penetrations are the same as with other roofing materials.
 Areas that require flashing include plumbing stacks, skylights, and chimneys or flues.